VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 If you have any further questions, please contact us anytime.

-NOTE: This exercise can be further regressed and progressed, which we will review in further blogs so stay tuned!
+NOTE: This exercise can be further regressed and progressed, which we will review in further blogs, so stay tuned!

 1. Upper Body Prone (Face Down) Back Extension